-An applicant must meet all of the following criteria:
+An eligible applicant must meet all of the following criteria:

-- Be enrolled full-time during the fall of 2019 and spring of 2020 of their junior year in a public or non-public high school located in Montgomery County (Home-schooled students in Montgomery County are also eligible); and
+- Is enrolled full-time during the fall of 2020 and spring of 2021 of their junior year in a public or non-public high school located in Montgomery County (home-schooled students are also eligible to apply); and

 Required Application Materials: